darkcom109/Celestegrity/README.md

 <h1 align="center"> 🌟 Celestegrity </h1>
-<h2 align="center"> A Modern, Responsive Landing Page for Celestegrity — A Youth-Led, Non-Profit Organization </h2>

 Celestegrity is a youth-led, non-profit organization dedicated to empowering young individuals through community-driven initiatives, education, and advocacy.
 This project is a simple yet elegant landing page built using HTML and CSS, designed to reflect the organization’s values of hope, integrity, and growth.